Cyberwatch/cyberwatch_api_toolbox/README.md

 # Cyberwatch API toolbox

-A simple interface for your Cyberwatch instance API.
+A simple interface for your Cyberwatch instance API composed of a python library and a command line program.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->